Slow-scan television: In popular culture

 In another video game, Kerbal Space Program, there is a small hill in the southern hemisphere on the planet "Duna", which transmits a color SSTV image in Robot 24 format.
 It depicts four astronauts standing next to what is either the Lunar Lander from the Apollo missions, or an unfinished pyramid.
 Above them is the game's logo and three circles.
-It only emits the sound if an object touches the peak of the hill.
+It emits sound if an object is near the hill.
+As of the latest version of the game (1.12), the hill no longer transmits the signal.

 Caparezza, an Italian songwriter, inserted an image on the ghost track of his album Prisoner 709.

 The Aphex Twin release 2 Remixes by AFX contains a track that displays an SSTV image that has text about the programs used to make the release as well as a picture of Richard sitting on a couch.